gyulanemeth/bluefox.email/aws-concepts/delivery-notifications.md

       content: summary_large_image
   - - meta
     - name: twitter:title
-      content: Amazon Delivery Notifications | BlueFox Email
+      content: SES Delivery Notifications | BlueFox Email
   - - meta
     - name: twitter:description
-      content: AWS Delivery Notifications provide real-time feedback on the status of emails sent through Amazon SES, allowing senders to track successful deliveries and adjust sending strategies accordingly.
+      content: Delivery Notifications provide real-time feedback on the status of emails sent through Amazon SES, allowing senders to track successful deliveries and adjust sending strategies accordingly.
 ---
 <GlossaryNavigation/>

-# Amazon Delivery Notifications
+# SES Delivery Notifications

-**AWS Delivery Notifications** are event messages from [Amazon SES](/aws-concepts/ses) that confirm when emails have been successfully delivered to recipients' mail servers.
+**Delivery Notifications** are event messages from [Amazon SES](/aws-concepts/ses) that confirm when emails have been successfully delivered to recipients' mail servers.
 These notifications are part of SES's event publishing system, providing senders with real-time feedback on email delivery status beyond just [bounce](/email-sending-concepts/bounces) and [complaint](/email-sending-concepts/complaints) information.

-## What are Amazon Delivery Notifications?
+## What are SES Delivery Notifications?

-AWS Delivery Notifications are **confirmation messages** generated when [Amazon SES](/aws-concepts/ses) successfully hands over an email to a recipient's mail server.
+Delivery Notifications are **confirmation messages** generated when [Amazon SES](/aws-concepts/ses) successfully hands over an email to a recipient's mail server.
 Unlike bounce and complaint notifications (which indicate delivery failures or recipient dissatisfaction), delivery notifications provide **positive confirmation** that your message reached its intended destination's mail server.
 These notifications are transmitted through [Amazon SNS](/aws-concepts/sns) in various formats (e.g., JSON, email, SMS) that include detailed metadata about the delivery, including recipient email address, message ID, **timestamp of delivery**, processing time metrics, sending account details, and message tags with configuration set information.
 By enabling delivery notifications, you can build **comprehensive tracking systems** that monitor the full lifecycle of your messages from sending through delivery, helping to identify patterns in successful deliveries and potential optimizing opportunities.

-## How Delivery Notifications Work
+## How SES Delivery Notifications Work

 Delivery notifications are one component of Amazon SES's event publishing system.
 To receive these notifications, you need to: